amsesk/SCGid/README.md

 11. Now you should have a final draft genome from the kmers module in your `path/to/<prefix>_scgid_output/kmers` directory.

 ### What is a "swissprot-style database" and how do I know I have one?
-**Preface** - It is unlikely that you will ever run into an issue with this as long as you're working with the database downloaded by `./scgid init` and only update or edit it with `scgid updatedb` or `scgid spexpand` respectively.
+**Preface** - It is unlikely that you will ever run into an issue with this as long as you're working with the database downloaded by `./scgid init` and only update or edit it with `scgid spdbup` or `scgid spexpand` respectively.
 So don't worry about this too much.

-**If you like to worry** - *scigd* is currently only compatible with a swissprot-style protein database.
+**If you like to worry** - *SCGid* is currently only compatible with a swissprot-style protein database.
 What that means is that the fasta headers (ie everything after '>' in the fasta file) have to share some elements with the standard swissprot format.
 Namely, each fasta header must contain a unique sequence identifier or USID (first) and a description (second).
 The USID and the description must be separated by a space.
 The USID cannot have any spaces in it, but the description can have as many as you like.
 Furthermore, the description must have a species designation in the format `OS=<species>`.
-The species name can have spaces but should occur at the end of the description (and fasta header). *scgid* uses this species designation to link sequences in the protein database with lineage information in the taxonomy database, so this is very important.
-You will be stopped if you try to use a misformatted database, but the source of these errors can be a pain to locate and correct.
+The species name can have spaces but should occur at the end of the description (and fasta header). *SCGid* uses this species designation to link sequences in the protein database with lineage information in the taxonomy database, so this is very important.

-So, it is recommended that you let the included scripts do the work when making updates or edits to the swissprot-style database.
+So, it is recommended that you let the included modules do the work when making updates or edits to the swissprot-style database.
 The only time that you should be aware of these formatting requirements is when you want to manually add protein sequences to the database.
 So, here are some examples of GOOD and BAD ways to format your fasta headers for inclusion in the *scgid*-linked swissprot-style database.

 ```
 GOOD HEADERS